hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

   absence (that is, any false-ish result) is taken to mean that the error (i.e "exceptional event") was handled.

-• the one most essential and central difference from a listener tree is a corollary of the above: given that we get one meaningful result back from a callback (rather than an aggregate of results from several callbacks); we can use that one result to drive the remaining logic of the agent. always the pattern is this: if a true-ish is resulted from the callback, it is taken to be an error code. the agent typically ceases further processing to whatever extent is appropriate and the error code (or a translated equivalent error code) is bubbled all the way up and out of the agent, and returned as the result of the top call to that agent.
+• the one most essential and central difference from the listener pattern is a corollary of the above: given that we get one meaningful result back from a callback (rather than an aggregate of results from several callbacks); we can use that one result to drive the remaining logic of the host. always the pattern is this: if a true-ish is resulted from the callback, it is taken to be an error code. the host typically ceases further processing to whatever extent is appropriate and the error code (or a translated equivalent error code) is bubbled all the way up and out of the host, and returned as the result of the top call to that host.

+• so in this scenario the "things" behind the callbacks are no longer passive "listeners" but in fact they are active "agents", taking part in determining the behavior of the host.

-• a corollary of the above is this: not only can the client drive the agent by effectively short-circuiting its operation by resulting in an error code thru a callback; likewise the client can tell the agent to keep going where normally it would have stopped.
+• a corollary of the above is this: not only can these agents drive the host by effectively short-circuiting its operation by resulting in an error code thru a callback; likewise the agent can tell the host to keep going where normally it would have stopped!

 • it remains to be "proven", but the author suspects this is more powerful than the exception model for certain techniques. it is nonetheless the